Understanding Oligarchy: The Dangers of Oligarchy, Cronyism, and Big Government Run By Wealth

 - Some of these want to build up wealth before the party is over.

-One should fear pure democracy, pure oligarchy, and pure timocracy (a military state).
+One should fear pure democracy, pure oligarchy, and pure timocracy (a military state) as much as they fear the absolute rule of the one.
 That fear is healthy.
 As in all cases it is the consequence, tyranny, that is at the root of the fear.
 It is healthy to fear despotism.

-So then, the question becomes: Is America 2017 an oligarchy?
+So then, the question becomes: Is the America of today an oligarchy?
 The short answer is, no. The long answer is, yeah, a bit.
 Check out the link to learn more.

 Corruption is Legal in America Here is a video that explains why trading a Federal Republic for a corporatocracy is a slippery slope.